Smith, Chiefs win AFC West title with win over Chargers

 For the second straight year, the Chargers were playing perhaps their final game in San Diego.

-Chargers chairman Dean Spanos has until Jan.
-15 to decide whether to move the team to the Los Angeles area and join the Rams in a stadium scheduled to open in Inglewood in 2019.
-A Chargers-written ballot measure seeking $1 billion in hotel occupancy taxes to help fund a new downtown stadium was soundly defeated on Nov.
-8.
+Last year, Chairman Dean Spanos was in the process of trying to move the team to Carson to share a stadium with the rival Raiders.
+That plan was defeated by fellow NFL owners in January, but Spanos was given the option to move to LA if he couldn't come up with a way to replace aging Qualcomm Stadium.
+A Nov.
+8 ballot measure asking for $1 billion in increased hotel occupancy taxes to help fund a new downtown stadium was overwhelmingly voted down.

-Last year, Spanos was in the process of trying to move the team to Carson to share a stadium with the rival Raiders.
-That plan was defeated by fellow NFL owners in January, but Spanos was given the option to move to L.A. if he couldn't come up with a way to replace aging Qualcomm Stadium.
+Spanos has until Jan.
+15 to announce whether he'll move the team

 The Rolling Stones' ''The Last Time'' played on the PA during a break in the action after a Chiefs field goal made it 37-20 late in the game.